eXascaleInfolab/CleanImp/README.md

 In upstream mode, CleanImp contaminates the input time series, applies the selected imputation algorithm, and evaluates the **imputation quality**.

+<i>With the **“caching”** tag, you can store the imputed matrix and, for downstream tasks, the classification or prediction results.
+This allows you to rerun the benchmark without having to recompute pipelines that have already been executed.</i>

 ### Running multiple configurations (f)